 TABS is one community.
-As NABI sunsets and we emerge from the shadow of a pandemic, the TABS membership should reflect that unity.
 The Association is returning to a unified membership with one set of benefits and one dues structure.

 TABS must have an expansive view but a clear purpose.
-We aim to create exceptional value for boarding schools and their leaders through best-in-class Professional Learning, Enrollment & Recruitment Assistance, and actionable Research & Insights.
+We are creating exceptional value for boarding schools and their leaders through best-in-class Professional Learning, Enrollment & Recruitment Assistance, and actionable Research & Insights.

 TABS programs must deliver unambiguous value to the Association’s core audiences, with rich offerings for Heads and Assistant Heads of School, Residential & Student Life Leaders and Practitioners, and Admission and Marketing Professionals.
-Secondary audiences for TABS’s next chapter include DEI Directors, Advancement Professionals, Institutional Researchers, and Trustees.
+Audiences for TABS next chapter include DEI Directors, Advancement Professionals, Institutional Researchers, and Trustees.

 Speed matters.
 When the issues are urgent, TABS must be nimble in our response.
 We’ll sustain a robust schedule of timely and topical virtual learning, and conduct relevant flash surveys to collect and disseminate key information rapidly.

 The Association finds its roots in shared principles.
 TABS should reflect and demonstrate support for Justice, Inclusivity, and Belonging.
-As a first step, TABS is initiating an audit of our organization and our strategic initiatives to embed these principles more deeply throughout our work.
+TABS will be initiating an audit of our organization and our strategic initiatives to embed these principles more deeply throughout our work.

 Throughout the past year, boarding schools cooperated with unprecedented openness.
-TABS will expand the opportunities for members to connect with and learn from one another, standing up online community spaces and regular discussion forums.
+TABS is continuing to expand the opportunities for members to connect with and learn from one another, standing up online community spaces and regular discussion forums.
 We’ll also continue to convene the membership, in-person and virtually, around key educational and strategic questions, sourcing subject matter experts when it’s beneficial.

 There is an ongoing need for schools to define and promote the advantages of an immersive, residential education, one that prepares young people exceptionally well for life.
 TABS will help its members make the case for boarding school.
-The Association will move to a worldwide student recruitment approach, with programming, platforms, tools, guidance, and data-driven insights to support schools’ recruitment and enrollment work, at home and abroad.
+We’ve moved to a worldwide student recruitment approach, with programming, platforms, tools, guidance, and data-driven insights to support schools’ recruitment and enrollment work, at home and abroad.